davecarter/generator-sui-react/app/templates/_README.md

 ```
 $ npm publish .
 ```
 And that's all!
 You should be able to install your component from another repository.
-For example, if your component is named `sui-button`, you can installing with:
+For example:
 ```
-$ npm install -g @schibstedspain/sui-button --save-dev
+$ npm install -g @schibstedspain/<%= component_name %> --save-dev
 ```

 ## Usage